-One of the benefits of eating mushrooms is that they have many benefits.
-Overall, they have antioxidants, amino acids, vitamins, and minerals.
-They are also a good source of iron, readily absorbed by the body.
-This is great for anemic people or vegetarians to keep up their iron levels, which plays an important role in forming red blood cells.
-Mushrooms containing Linoleic Acid can have an anticarcinogenic effect and and have anti-tumor properties.
+Mushrooms are considered a superfood, and as such, they have many benefits.
+They’re rich in antioxidants, amino acids, vitamins, and minerals.
+They’re also a good source of iron, readily absorbed by the body.
+This is great for anemic people or vegetarians to keep up their iron levels, which play an important role in forming red blood cells.
+Mushrooms containing Linoleic Acid can have an anticarcinogenic effect and have anti-tumor properties.

-Mushrooms are gluten free, low calorie, low carbohydrate, high fiber, no cholesterol, and have compounds which may help regulate insulin production.
-Mushrooms are a source for calcium, which is wonderful if you are lactose intolerant, as well as vitamin D, an essential vitamin which helps the body absorb and metabolize calcium and phosphorous.
-(Another source for vitamin D is sunshine.
+Mushrooms are gluten-free, low calorie, low carbohydrate, high fiber, no cholesterol, and have compounds that may help regulate insulin production.
+Mushrooms are a source of calcium, which is wonderful if you are lactose intolerant, and vitamin D, an essential vitamin that helps the body absorb and metabolize calcium and phosphorous.
+(Another source of vitamin D is sunshine.
 Read more about mushrooms here.)

 Potassium is also found in Shiitake and Maitake mushrooms.
-This can relax the blood vessels, leading to lower blood pressure, but beware it can increase potassium in people with poor kidney function, or on dialysis.
-Copper and selenuim are found in mushrooms.
+This can relax the blood vessels, leading to lower blood pressure, but beware, it can increase potassium in people with poor kidney function or on dialysis.
+Copper and selenium are found in mushrooms.
 They are trace elements that we need for essential body functions.
-Do read up on individual mushrooms for specific benefits, because they vary between species.
+Do read up on individual mushrooms for specific benefits because they vary between species.

 Cultivating your own mushrooms